Portland Art Museum: Beginnings

 The museum's final location opened to the public on November 18, 1932, at the corner of SW Park Avenue and Jefferson Street.
 The building was designed by architect Pietro Belluschi.
 It is situated along downtown Portland's South Park Blocks and remains a landmark in the city's Cultural District.
 It was constructed with a lead gift of $100,000 from Winslow B. Ayer, the same patron who selected the museum's collection of plaster casts 40 years earlier.
 For this reason, the original portion of today's larger main building is referred to as the Ayer Wing.
+Belluschi's design was modernist, with an unornamented exterior that reflected Belluschi's belief that the design of the building should emphasize the artwork to be exhibited inside of it rather than emphasize the structure itself.

 In April 1938, the museum was registered as a tax exempt nonprofit organization.

 That same year, construction began on a new wing expansion project.
 The Hirsch Wing, also designed by Belluschi, was funded largely through the bequest of Ella Hirsch in honor of her parents, Solomon and Josephine Hirsch.
 The new wing opened on September 15, 1939, and doubled the museum's gallery space.